Ericsson/codechecker_bazel/README.md

 Install CodeChecker:
 > [!Note]
-> Currently this is the *only* way to get a working CodeChecker installation on your system.
+> Currently the pip installed CodeChecker works best with these rules, which is our recommendation (as opposed to using acustom-built CodeChecker).

 ```bash
 python3 -m venv ./codechecker_venv